Flash memory: Cost

-The wafer cost of a 3D NAND is comparable with scaled down (32 nm or less) planar NAND Flash.
+The wafer cost of a 3D NAND is comparable with scaled down (32 nm or less) planar NAND flash.
 However, with planar NAND scaling stopping at 16 nm, the cost per bit reduction can continue by 3D NAND starting with 16 layers.
 However, due to the non-vertical sidewall of the hole etched through the layers; even a slight deviation leads to a minimum bit cost, i.e., minimum equivalent design rule (or maximum density), for a given number of layers; this minimum bit cost layer number decreases for smaller hole diameter.

 Limitations

 Block erasure

 One limitation of flash memory is that it can be erased only a block at a time.
 This generally sets all bits in the block to 1.
 Starting with a freshly erased block, any location within that block can be programmed.
 However, once a bit has been set to 0, only by erasing the entire block can it be changed back to 1.
 In other words, flash memory (specifically NOR flash) offers random-access read and programming operations but does not offer arbitrary random-access rewrite or erase operations.
 A location can, however, be rewritten as long as the new value's 0 bits are a superset of the over-written values.
 For example, a nibble value may be erased to 1111, then written as 1110.
 Successive writes to that nibble can change it to 1010, then 0010, and finally 0000.
 Essentially, erasure sets all bits to 1, and programming can only clear bits to 0.

-Some file systems designed for flash devices make use of this rewrite capability, for example Yaffs1, to represent sector metadata.

-Other flash file systems, such as YAFFS2, never make use of this "rewrite" capability—they do a lot of extra work to meet a "write once rule".
+Some file systems designed for flash devices make use of this rewrite capability, for example YAFFS1, to represent sector metadata.
+Other flash file systems, such as YAFFS2, never make use of this "rewrite" capability – they do a lot of extra work to meet a "write once rule".

 Although data structures in flash memory cannot be updated in completely general ways, this allows members to be "removed" by marking them as invalid.
 This technique may need to be modified for multi-level cell devices, where one memory cell holds more than one bit.

 Common flash devices such as USB flash drives and memory cards provide only a block-level interface, or flash translation layer (FTL), which writes to a different cell each time to wear-level the device.
 This prevents incremental writing within a block; however, it does help the device from being prematurely worn out by intensive write patterns.

-Data Retention
+Data retention

 Data stored on flash cells is steadily lost due to electron detrapping.
 The rate of loss increases exponentially as the absolute temperature increases.
-For example: For a 45 nm NOR Flash, at 1000 hours, the threshold voltage (Vt) loss at 25 deg Celsius is about half that at 90 deg Celsius.
+For example: For a 45 nm NOR flash, at 1000 hours, the threshold voltage (Vt) loss at 25°C is about half that at 90°C.